BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 ## Introduction and terminology
 Novelty detection is a term describing different machine learning processes that try to teach a program to distinguish unusual or irregular measurements from regular data.
 These outliers are suspected to originate from different mechanisms than the usual data (in contrast to statistical noise that occurs due to environmental effects or measurement errors).

-Novelty detection differs from other classifiers in regard to the data that is to be analyzed: Classifiers such as the support vector machine try to separate rather balanced data sets.
+Novelty detection differs from other classifiers in regard to the data that is to be analyzed: Classifiers such as the support vector machine try to separate rather balanced datasets.
 The number of examples for each class has to be sufficiently high.
 When there is a minority class, of which there is only a handful of data points, novelty detection algorithms tend to produce better results.
 The decision process regarding the correct application could be modeled as follows:

 <p style="text-align:center;"><img src="/images/ND-Flowchart.png" alt="ND" height="250"></p>
 ---